smithfarm/ceph/SubmittingPatches.rst

      Fixes: http://tracker.ceph.com/issues/12345
      Signed-off-by: Random J Developer <random@developer.example.org>

-If a commit fixes a regression introduced by a different commit, please also (in addition to the above) add a line referencing the SHA1 of the commit that introduced the regression.
+If a commit fixes a regression introduced by a different commit, also (in addition to the above) add a line referencing the SHA1 of the commit that introduced the regression.
 For example::

      Fixes: 9dbe7a003989f8bb45fe14aaa587e9d60a392727